 What is the Massachusetts Work-Based Learning Plan?
 The Massachusetts Work-Based Learning Plan is used to structure youth employment placements, including summer jobs, internships, cooperative education placements, volunteer and service learning experiences, and more.
 It is a four-page document (or four screens if used online).
 It is a diagnostic, goal setting and assessment tool designed to drive learning and productivity on the job.
 It is used throughout Massachusetts to structure co-op, internship, summer job and other work-based learning placements.
 The Work-Based Learning Plan includes a job description, a description of the Foundation Skills and Career and Workplace Specific Skills used in the student’s placement and a performance review section.

 Database Link: https://masswbl.org

-Visit the "What's New in the Database" page (available from the menu along the left) for news and announcements about new database features and about other new resources that complement your work.
+Visit the "What's New in the Database" page (available from the menu along the right) for news and announcements about new database features and about other new resources that complement your work.
 The "What's New" announcements are also visible when you sign into the database, displayed on the database welcome page after you sign in.